ArduPilot/terraingen/README.md

 ## Pre-generation of Terrain

-To ensure the website operates responsively, the terrain for the whole (-60 -> +60 latitude) world must be pregenerated.
+To ensure the website operates responsively, the terrain for the whole (-60 -> +60 latitude for SRTM3, -84 -> +84 latitude for SRTM1) world
+must be pregenerated.
 This will take some time.

 Run ``offline_gen.py`` to download the SRTM files from ardupilot.org and convert them to the dat